Sewing trio - We sew the Sanaz culotte skirt by Coralie Bijasson!

 In the seamstress's basket

-For this model, Coralie recommends medium-weight, fluid, and non-transparent materials: like a crepe or a viscose twill, a serge or a cotton poplin, a tencel/lyocell, a linen/viscose...
+For this pattern, Coralie recommends medium-weight, fluid, and non-transparent fabrics: such as a crepe or a twill of viscose, a serge or a cotton poplin, a tencel/lyocell, a linen/viscose...

 For my part, I would say that the choice of fabric really depends on the desired look.

-If you want a more structured pant like a hakama: a fine denim, linen, linen/cotton, linen, a light gabardine... will be perfect with a good definition of the pleats.
+If you want more structured pants like hakama: a fine denim, linen, linen/cotton, linen, or a light gabardine... will be perfect with well-defined pleats.

-If you want a more fluid, lightweight pant on the legs, opt for tencel, a heavy viscose, a cotton satin; you will get a more flowing pant.
+If you want pants that are more fluid and light on the legs, opt for tencel, a heavy viscose, or cotton satin; you will get pants that are more flowing.

 Here is the summary table of fabric and material needs to sew Sanaz: